 It’s summertime in Colorado and we all know what that means…get outside!
-July days are hotter along the front range, eastern plains, and throughout the western slope.
-But up in the high country, temps settle in at a comfortable mid-70s to 80s with sunny days and often afternoon storms.
+While July is hotter along the front range, eastern plains, and throughout the western slope, high country, temps settle in at a comfortable mid-70s to 80s with sunny skies and afternoon storms.

 Wildflowers burst out in all their colorful glory, abundant snowmelt makes for epic rafting, dazzling waterfalls, and approachable peaks.
 And we kick it all off with the 4th of July celebrations around the state.
 Soak up the best of summer with these fun things to do in Colorado in July.